 Dr Kirsty Martin

-Kirsty Martin's research concerns literature, emotion and medicine, with a particular emphasis on nineteenth- and twentieth-century literature.
+Kirsty Martin's research concerns literature, emotion and medicine, with a particular emphasis on twentieth-century literature, and on women's writing.
 Her first book Modernism and the Rhythms of Sympathy: Vernon Lee, Virginia Woolf, D. H. Lawrence, was published by Oxford University Press in 2013.
 She is currently writing about literature and happiness.

-My research primarily concerns literature, emotion, and medicine, with a particular emphasis on nineteenth and twentieth-century literature.
+My research primarily concerns literature, emotion, and medicine, with a particular emphasis on women's writing, and questions relating to gender, embodiment and feeling.
 I’m centrally interested in how close, historicized readings of literary texts can shed light on philosophical questions about thought and feeling that matter across literary periods, and across disciplines.

 My first book, Modernism and the Rhythms of Sympathy, was published by Oxford University Press in 2013.
 This book focuses on understandings of sympathy in the works of Virginia Woolf, D.H.
 Lawrence and Vernon Lee (the first novelist to use the word 'empathy').
 Complicating notions of modernism as hostile to messy emotion and to empathy, it argues that these writers were centrally concerned by how we feel for each other.
 Offering fresh research into early twentieth-century contexts for thinking about feeling and the body, the monograph also intervenes in current philosophical debate about the relationship between emotion and cognition.
 I wrote a blog post for OUP which offers an insight into some of the matters discussed in the book – this is available to read http://blog.oup.com/2013/04/modernism-gesture-sympathy/.

-I have published a number of article studies on topics connected to thinking about emotion and medicine.
+I have published a number of article studies on topics connected to thinking about emotion, medicine, and gender.
 My article on 'Modernism and the Medicalization of Sunlight: D. H. Lawrence, Katherine Mansfield, and the Sun Cure' was published in Modernism/Modernity in 2016, a chapter on ‘Modernism and Emotion’ came out in The Bloomsbury Companion to Modernist Literature, ed.
 Ulrika Maude and Mark Nixon in 2018, and my article on 'D. H. Lawrence and Post-natal Depression' has just been published in Cambridge Quarterly.